 Here, then, are 11 facts you may not know about eggs as well as how best to store eggs and which way up…

-1. In 2017, just under 11 billion eggs were produced in the UK, with just under 13 billion consumed across the country.
+1. In 2018, just over 11 billion eggs were produced in the UK, with just over 13 billion consumed across the country.

 2. To avoid the risk of salmonella poisoning, eggs should be kept in a fridge at less than 5°C. Salmonella can’t multiply at low temperatures but, at room temperature, it can multiply at an explosive rate!